How to Protect Financial Android Apps From Reverse Engineering

 Don’t underestimate the threat

-When it comes to reverse engineering and protecting financial apps, it’s important to consider what is at risk and plan ahead to prioritize security and protect the sensitive information and assets in your app with a comprehensive security plan.
+When it comes to protecting Android and iOS financial apps from reverse engineering, it’s important to consider what is at risk and plan ahead to prioritize security and protect the sensitive information and assets in your app with a comprehensive security plan.
 Not only is the end-users’ data at risk, but also your organization’s revenue and reputation.

 As mobile app usage continues to grow, so will the number of financial apps and, unfortunately, the threat actors targeting them.
 Reverse engineering is a sophisticated attack technique that requires multiple layers of mobile application protection.
 As always, Guardsquare recommends approaching the security of your app with a “protect, test, and monitor” mindset.